Darkus3/disco/README.md

   - description

 ## Project
- **new project name /path/to/myproject**
+ **disco new project name /path/to/myproject**
+GOALS:
+- Dependencies management.
+Goal is that all dependencies for a specific project can be saved and setup easily on another setup
+  - packet management (apt-get)
+  - configuration, all changes to a configuration file (~/.) must be saved and the tool need to provide easy way of applying them to new setup

-Create a directory standardize structure for all my project:
+- Create a directory standardize structure for all my project:
 .
 |_ src
 |_ bin
 |_ dependencies
 |_ ...

-Features:
-- Dependencies management.
-Goal is that all dependencies for a specific project can be saved and setup easily on another setup
-  - packet management (apt-get)
-  - configuration, all changes to a configuration file (~/.) must be saved and the tool need to provide easy way of applying them to new setup
+### IDEAS
+*Dependencies*

+1) Manual implementation: disco add dependencies
+-  Save in project folder a disco configuration file which will list all dependencies for project.
+- Expose a feature "disco add dependencie project_name, which will save it to disco conf file
+2) Automatic:
+- Each time packet manager is called during project development, save history in disco conf file

+*Configurations*
+- Each time a conf file in home directoy is modify, trigger a cron job that save the diff changes in disco conf file

+1)
+## TODO
+- Add descrription as an optinal arg to cmd: disco new bash . -d "Descriptions"